Red Gulch Dinosaur Tracksite

 The limy mud that the dinosaurs were walking in probably felt similar to cement just starting to harden.
 The tracks were perfectly preserved when the mud hardened and was covered by more layers of ooze, and then by fine sand, filling the tracks and preserving their shape.
 Over the years, layer upon layer of sediment filled in over the top.
 Much later, erosion went to work and removed those layers, exposing the tracks that had been made all those millions of years ago.

-The tracks were reported in 1997 by Greybull native Erik Kvale while enjoying the scenery with Allen Archer, Rowena Manuel, Cliff Manuel and Fran Paton on BLM-administered lands.
+The tracks were reported in 1997 by Greybull native Erik Kvale while he was enjoying the scenery with Allen Archer, Rowena Manuel, Cliff Manuel and Fran Paton on BLM-administered lands.
 Their discovery altered the views about the Sundance Formation and the paleoenvironment of the Middle Jurassic Period in North America.

 In 2002, the site was renovated with a new boardwalk, interpretive signs, picnic tables, benches, trails, an upgraded access road and graveled parking for up to 15 cars and three buses.